a4happy20/jellyfin-media-card/README.md

 - Poster or episode artwork, with per-library overrides
 - `slide`, `coverflow`, and `fade` page transitions
 - `full` and `half` layouts for the Sections dashboard grid
+- Swiping for mobile and horizontal scroll for desktop
 - Sync rotation across multiple cards via a shared `sync_group`
 - Highly customizable